Curve shortening flow on Riemann surfaces with conical singularities: Introduction

 \section{Introduction}

 There is a long history of curve shortening flow (CSF for short) on smooth Riemann surfaces.
 The existence, regularity, and long-time behavior of CSF in $\R^2$ have been studied extensively by Gage and Hamilton \cite{GaHa1}, Grayson\cite{grayson3}, \cite{grayson2}, Angenent \cite{Ang3}, and Huisken \cite{huisken}.
 Later, Grayson \cite{Gr1} and Gage \cite{Ga1}, investigated the long-time behavior of CSF on smooth surfaces.
-In a series of papers, Angenent developed a more general theory for parabolic equations of immersed curves on smooth surfaces; see \cite{Ang3}, \cite{Ang2}, \cite{Ang1}, \cite{Ang4}, \cite{Ang5}.
+In a series of papers, Angenent developed a more general theory for parabolic equations of immersed curves on smooth surfaces; see \cite{Ang3,Ang2,Ang1,Ang4,Ang5}.

-The subject of this paper, is the CSF on singular Riemann surfaces $(\Sigma,\gind)$.
-A point $p\in\Sigma$ is called {\em conformal conical point of order $\beta\in\R$}, if the under consideration metric $\gind$ has in local complex coordinates a representation of the form
+The subject of this paper, is the CSF on conical Riemann surfaces $(\Sigma,\gind)$.
+A point $p\in\Sigma$ is called {\em conformal conical point of order $\beta\in\R$}, if the metric $\gind$ has in local complex coordinates a representation of the form